 - They sleep on soft surfaces and bedding.

-- They sleep in the same bed with parents, other siblings or pets.
+- They sleep in the same bed with their parents, other siblings, or pets.

 In October 2016, the American Association Of Pediatrics released recommendations to reduce the risk of SIDS.
 As a leading authority on pediatrics in the U.S, it important to follow their guidelines.